 - How to use Cloudfront for Secure Delivery of Static Websites Around the World

-(If you’re curious, the static website I created is called Engineering Tourist; see the site and sign up if you want to know when it launches!)
+If you’re curious, the static website I created is called Engineering Tourist; see the site and sign up if you want to know when it launches!
+UPDATE: See How to Host a Coming Soon Landing Page on AWS S3 for more details about all the services used for this project.

 Accelerate your learning of AWS – Stop getting lost in the documentation and actually learn Amazon Web Services by using it.